Charles Schnee: Return to screenwriting and death

 He wrote The Mark Hellinger Story for George Sidney but the film did not proceed due to casting issues.
 He wrote The Crowded Sky (1960) at Warners and a significant success with BUtterfield 8 (1961) at MGM.
 In 1961 he was president of the Writers Guild of America, West.

 As "John Dennis" he wrote By Love Possessed (1961).
 Then he was reunited with the star, producer and director of The Bad and the Beautiful with Two Weeks in Another Town (1962), a critical and commercial disappointment.
 Following his work on Two Weeks in Another Town, Kirk Douglas hired him to rewrite The List of Adrian Messenger (1963).

-Schnee had just signed a contract with Dino De Laurentiis on the Sacco and Vanzetti case when he died of a heart attack at the age of 46.

 His wife, Mary Schnee, predeceased him by committing suicide in October 1961.

-He was survived by a 14-year-old daughter, Tina.
+Schnee had just signed a contract with Dino De Laurentiis on the Sacco and Vanzetti case when he died of a heart attack on November 29, 1962.
+He was 46, survived by a 14-year-old daughter, Tina.